bencottier/cgan-denoiser/README.md

 ## Existing experiments

 Commit `06f6df51cd95ed8bebe77524ba8d4bde93068cfb` on branch `exp-v1` is where results were obtained for Ben Cottier's presentation to the UQ deep learning working group, summer 2018/2019.
 The training data came from scans in the OASIS Brains volume 1 dataset (https://www.oasis-brains.org/), taking 5 central axial slices from each scan.
+Note that the latest commit is not as thoroughly tested as e.g. `3485bc5ec36bbfdf5697d92b3ae88a0a9d175ed6`, so if there are problems with training, reverting is one thing to try.

 - All 20 epochs
 - Full cGAN